-Take a filter paper and fold it to form a cone which is able to fit in a funnel.
-Now clamp this funnel on a stand and keep a beaker below it.
-Add the chalk powder mixed with water to it.
-You will observe chalk powder remains on the filter paper while water collects in the beaker.
+- Take a filter paper and fold it to form a cone which is able to fit in a funnel. - Now clamp this funnel on a stand and keep a beaker below it. - Add the chalk powder mixed with water to it.